Orientation Leader FAQs

 Each Orientation Leader position has varying speaking requirements.
 However, we encourage you to look at this opportunity as one that can help you grow personally and professionally!

-The contract dates for all Orientation Leader position run from January 2022 to January 2023.
-All Orientation Leaders are required to take a Spring 2022 class as well that begins the first week of classes in the Spring 2022 semester.
-While the summer is the majority of time Orientation Leaders will spend working, Fall 2022 will also involve recruitment events for next year’s team (see the example of the listed “Dates and Commitments” pages of the Information Packets to have an idea how your time will be spent as an OL).
+The contract dates for all Orientation Leader positions run from January 2023 to January 2024.
+All Orientation Leaders are required to attend Spring 2023 leadership training that begins the first week of classes in the Spring 2023 semester.
+While the summer is the majority of time Orientation Leaders will spend working, Fall 2023 will also involve recruitment events for next year’s team (see the example of the listed “Dates and Commitments” pages of the Information Packets to have an idea how your time will be spent as an OL).

 Yes!
-Head to our Instagram page (@usforientation) and check out our “OL Takeovers” highlights for LOTS of perspectives on the OL experience straight from the 2020 and 2021 Orientation Leaders themselves!
+Head to our Instagram page (@usforientation) and check out our “OL Takeover” highlights for LOTS of perspectives on the OL experience straight from the 2022 Orientation Leaders themselves!